mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 Workaround: If you're installing a shrouded header, install it with the notch facing the **inside** of the board, opposite to the markings on the board showing the notch on the **outside edge** of the board.
+Alternatively, you can use a plain header (without the shroud), which lets you plug in the cable in either rotational orientation.
 When plugging in the cable, orient the plug with the "pin 1" side (which you might have marked with a red stripe on the cable) facing J2.

-Fix: In later versions of the board, the silkscreen markings are rotated to match the KL25Z board markings.
+Fix: In newer versions of the board, the silkscreen markings are rotated to match the KL25Z board markings.